 31 January 2014.

-Prompt review of agreements and attending to registration of
+Prompt review of supply or sale terms and attending to

-Transitional Security Interests on the Register should protect
+registration of Transitional Security Interests on the Register

 The content of this article is intended to provide a general

 guide to the subject matter.
 Specialist advice should be sought

 To print this article, all you need is to be registered on Mondaq.com.

 Click to Login as an existing user or Register so you can print this article.

 We discuss whether certain clauses commonly found in ordinary commercial contracts could be considered to be penalties.